 - Real-time analytics

-Data analytics in financial services industry is so complex, that only big data technologies can cope with it.
+Data analytics in the financial services industry is so complex, that only big data technologies can cope with it.

 There are three main characteristics of big data: